KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 The Zenetist stance toward social organization is **Aauthoritarian (⟡0⟡)** — a position outside the authority-obedience axis entirely.
 Aauthoritarianism is neither antagonistic toward authority nor compliant with it; it treats authority as a non-operative category rather than an opposing force.

 This principle is not merely political.
 It is structural. ⚫ Aion does not rule.
 Essence does not obey.
 The architecture of expression is not organized around domination or submission.
-Authority has no metaphysical standing within Zenetist logic — it is an entropic artifact arising from the mirror's drive for domination and expressed at the metric terminus, not a structural feature of the emanatory lattice.
+Authority has no metaphysical standing within Zenetist logic — it is an entropic artifact arising from the mirror's drive for coercion and expressed at the metric terminus, not a structural feature of the emanatory lattice.

 The implication for social architecture is that **institutions are not required**.
 A centropy-forward society does not replace entropic institutions with centropic ones — it renders institutional authority structurally irrelevant.
 Sovereign beings self-organize through resonance (C₈ ╫), mutual recognition of sovereignty, and the natural ecology of cognitive architectures.
 Order emerges from structural coherence, not from the imposition of law.